GRTLCollaboration/Experimental_tools/README.md

 * Files for intermediate checkpointing, i.e. writing checkpoints even though the levels are not synchronised in time.
 This is useful for very deep mesh hierarchies.

+* A tool for comparing two checkpoint files.
+This is a great way of testing GRChombo (it can even pick up errors in the checkpointing process if one stops and restarts before comparing checkpoint files).

 # GRChombo
 GRChombo is a new open-source code for numerical general relativity simulations.
 It is developed and maintained by a collaboration of numerical relativists with a